Monogamy-of-entanglement-inspired protocol to quantify bipartite entanglement using spin squeezing: Conclusions

-Although we only focused on spin systems due to the recent progress in the generation of spin-squeezed states in multiple platforms, the ideas presented here can be extended to heterogeneous systems where spins are coupled to a different set of degrees of freedom.
-We also emphasize that the results presented are restricted to the case where the total system composed of A and B is in a pure state.
+Although we have only focused on spin systems due to the recent progress in the generation of spin-squeezed states in multiple platforms, the ideas presented here can be extended to heterogeneous systems where spins are coupled to a different set of degrees of freedom.
+A notion of how the entanglement within a subsystem is limited by the bipartite entanglement between subsystems in such setups could complement, for example, the results on recently proposed protocols to generate spin-squeezed states through the oscillation of squeezing between the spin and bosonic Hilbert spaces \cite{Barberena_2024,RLS2024}.
+We also emphasize that the results presented here are restricted to the case where the total system composed of A and B is in a pure state.
 In general, mixing of the state would decrease the accuracy of the protocol as now the squeezing of subsystem A can be influenced not only by the bipartite entanglement between A and B but also by the classical correlations of the classical mixture.
-Nonetheless, given the cleanliness and high control in current experimental platforms, we expect that target entangled states can be generated with a sufficiently low degree of mixing, and consequently, we think this protocol might potentially work to high accuracy in such cases although further numerical exploration to confirm this is pending.
+Nonetheless, given the cleanliness and high control in current experimental platforms, we expect that target entangled states can be generated with a sufficiently low degree of mixing and, consequently, our protocol could potentially work to high accuracy in such cases although further numerical exploration to confirm this is pending.

+Finally, we would like to point out that a worth-exploring direction would be to analyze \corr{this protocol in terms of other entanglement witnesses like} mutual information, which characterizes the total amount of correlations between two subsystems \cite{Groisman2005}.
+This quantity has been used to investigate area law entanglement \cite{Wolf2008}, and obtaining some results in this language would allow connections to previous results in entanglement rate bounds \cite{VAcoleyen2013} and correlation length decay \cite{brandao2013area}. \corr{More related to the protocol presented here, in Ref.~\cite{ExpMonogamy2021}, the generalized monogamy of entanglement relations were probed experimentally using the quantum mutual information of a pair of photons.}